 START OF COMPETITION

-The definition of the “Start of Competition” is when the participant’s first ball is thrown for score during any round in which score is counted.
-A bowler arriving late will begin play and their score will count beginning with the frame then being bowled in all rounds of competition.
+The definition of the “Start of Competition” is when the player’s first ball is thrown for score during any round in which score is counted.
+A player arriving late will begin play and their score will count beginning with the frame then being bowled in all rounds of competition.

-Each bowler is allowed two re-racks per game during all tournament play.
+Each player is allowed two re-racks per game during all tournament play.
 Additional re-racks may be granted with Tournament Management’s permission.

 Qualifying for each of the single-day Challenge events consists of six games across twelve lanes.
 Three games will be bowled on each side of the Bowling Plaza.
 During qualifying for the Challenge events, players may request crossing partners.
-Requests will be accommodated to the extent that lane availability still exists.
+Requests will be accommodated to the extent that lane availability exists and all players are agreeable.
 Players will cross the with the same partners during qualifying for all three Challenge events.
-The 32 players qualifying for the SPSS Logo Infusion Championship are determined by their Composite Qualifying Positions in each of the three single-day Challenge events.
+The 32 players qualifying for the SPSS I Am Bowling Championship are determined by their Composite Qualifying Positions in each of the three single-day Challenge events.

 If a tie exists at the end of any Stepladder Finals match, a one-ball roll-off will be bowled.
-Higher seed will get choice of starting lane and bowling order.
-Both bowlers bowl on the same lane.
-If a tie still exists after the first ball, the bowlers will switch lanes and the bowler order is reversed.
-Bowlers will continue to alternate lanes and reversing bowling order until the tie is broken.
+The higher seed will get choice of starting lane and bowling order.
+Both players bowl on the same lane.
+If a tie still exists after the first ball, the players will switch lanes and the bowler order is unchanged.
+Players will continue to alternate lanes until the tie is broken.

 All bowling balls must meet USBC specifications.
+Purple Hammers with serial numbers beginning with a number less that 18 are NOT allowed.
 Plugged bowling balls are allowed.
 Random bowling ball checking may be done as deemed necessary by tournament management.
-A bowler may request to have their bowling balls checked prior to competition.
+A player may request to have their bowling balls checked prior to competition.
 Once competition begins, the outer surface of the ball may only be cleaned with a dry towel.
 No substance (rosin, drying powder, etc.) may be applied to the ball.
 No substance, including but not limited to talcum powder and EZ Slide, can be applied to the bottom of a player’s shoes.

 NOTE: The Tournament Director may allow a player to remove foreign substances from the bowling ball surface with authorized cleaners on a case-by-case basis.